Worthy, Lazard among 5 must-start Week 5 fantasy football wide receivers - UPI.com

 MIAMI, Oct.
 1 (UPI) -- Xavier Worthy and Allen Lazard are among my five must-start wide receivers for Week 5 of the fantasy football campaign.

 CeeDee Lamb leads my Week 5 Top 50 rankings, which are listed below.
 Ja'Marr Chase, D.K.
-Metcalf, Justin Jefferson and Mike Evans also land inside the Top 5 of my rankings.
+Metcalf, Justin Jefferson and Jayden Reed also land inside the Top 5 of my rankings.

-Jayden Reed, Marvin Harrison Jr., Nico Collins, Malik Nabers and Michael Pittman Jr. join those pass catchers in my Top 10.
+Marvin Harrison Jr., Nico Collins, Michael Pittman Jr., Deebo Samuel and Garrett Wilson join those pass catchers in my Top 10.
 Pittman, Dontayvion Wicks and Tee Higgins join Worthy and Lazard as my five must-start plays.

-Those who roster Davante Adams, Tank Dell, Nabers and other players dealing with injuries should monitor their status before plugging them into starting lineups.
+Those who roster players dealing with injuries should monitor their status before plugging them into starting lineups.

 Players also will be removed from or adjusted within the rankings based on injuries.
 My top free agent targets for Week 5 are available here.
 My Week 5 quarterback, running back and tight end rankings also are available.